Are you curious about how to keep your poultry comfortable and breathing easy year-round?

 This way, there is a breeze that can blow completely through the coop.
 Also, heat rises so our coop has openings around the top to allow for air to escape.

 If your coop gets wet then the humidity inside can get pretty high.
-A higher humidity makes it hotter, and even can make it more difficult to breathe.
+A higher humidity makes it hotter, and can even make it more difficult to breathe.
 The air flow can help to dry up any wet places in your coop and keeps the humidity levels down.

 A wet coop; whether it be rain or dumped water, can cause the ammonia to be overwhelming.
 As soon as you realize the bedding or anything is wet then be sure to clean it out and compost it.